 Wildfires and Forest Management

-So, what can we do to reduce the frequency of catastrophic wildfires?
-The answers include restoring our forests to historically healthier conditions and helping to educate and prepare people who are living near fire-prone areas through public education and outreach, and fixing funding and land management policy.
+What can we do to reduce the frequency and intensity of catastrophic wildfires?
+The answers include restoring our forests to historically healthier conditions through fuels reduction and controlled burning, building community resilience in fire-prone areas through public education and outreach, and fixing funding and land management policy.

 Fire Funding Fix

 Invasive insects and disease outbreaks, fire suppression and climate change are factors in the unprecedented severity, frequency and cost of wildfires.
 The full burden of fighting these fires falls on the USDA Forest Service and the Department of the Interior.
 Dramatic increases in wildfire response costs depletes forest management funds, leading to more severe fires and increased fire suppression spending, creating a vicious cycle.
 That puts wildlife, recreation, clean water, public safety and the economic viability of our forests at risk.

 In 2018, a team of policy experts at TNC, which included TNC Idaho’s former Government Relations Director Will Whelan, helped pass monumental legislation that supports the U.S. Forest Service in managing forest and wildfires.
 The bipartisan Wildfire Disaster Funding Act includes a contingency account for fighting wildfire funded with up to $2 billion a year for a decade.
 Dedicated funding for firefighting frees up funding that can be used for proactive management to reduce the risk of megafires.

 The magnitude of the fire fix victory illustrates the scale of what is possible.